A Convex Parametrization of a New Class of Universal Kernel Functions: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a new class of universal kernel function.
-This class is a generalization of the Sobolev kernel and has a linear parametrization using positive matrices.
-The kernels have scalable complexity and any instance is universal in the sense that the hypothesis space is dense in $L_2$, giving it comparable performance and properties to Gaussian kernels.
-However, unlike the Gaussian, the tessellated kernel does not require a set of bandwidths to be chosen a priori.
-We have demonstrated the effectiveness of the kernel on several datasets from the UCI repository.
+In this paper, we have proposed a new class of universal kernel functions.
+This set of kernels can be parameterized directly using positive matrices or indirectly using positive coefficients combined with randomly generated positive matrices.
+Furthermore, any element of this class is universal in the sense that the hypothesis space is dense in $L_2$, giving it comparable performance to and properties of the Gaussian kernels.
+However, unlike the Gaussian or RBFs, the TK class does not require a set of bandwidths to be chosen a priori.
+Furthermore, by increasing the degree of the monomial basis, we have shown that the TK class can approximate any kernel matrix arbitrarily well.

+We have demonstrated the effectiveness of the TK class on several data sets from the UCI repository.
 We have shown that the computational complexity is comparable to other SDP-based kernel learning methods.
-Furthermore, by using a randomized basis for the positive matrices, we have shown that the tessellated class can be readily integrated with existing multiple kernel learning algorithms such as Simple MKL - yielding similar results with less computational complexity.
-In most cases, either the optimal tessellated kernel, or the MKL learned sub-optimal tessellated kernel will out perform or match an MKL approach using Gaussian and polynomial kernels with respect to the Test Set Accuracy.
-Furthermore, when the ratio of training data to number of features is high, the class of tessellated kernels shows almost unlimited potential for learning, as opposed to existing methods which ultimately saturate.
-Finally, we note that this universal class of kernels can be trivially extended to matrix-valued kernels for use in, e.g. multi-task learning~\cite{caponnetto_2008}.
+Furthermore, by using a randomized basis for the positive matrices, we have shown that the TK class can be readily integrated with existing multiple kernel learning algorithms such as SimpleMKL - yielding similar results with less computational complexity.
+In most cases, either the optimal TK kernel or the MKL learned sub-optimal TK kernel will outperform or match an MKL approach using Gaussian and polynomial kernels with respect to the Test Set Accuracy.
+Finally, we note that this universal class of kernels can be trivially extended to matrix-valued kernels for use in, e.g. multi-task learning as in~\cite{caponnetto_2008}.